Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 \end{enumerate} \end{defn} It is easy to see that the urn codebook is constructed from a mixture of i.i.d.\ distributions.
 In particular, the mixture weights are given by the probability that the sampled realization is of a particular type.
-Further, we argue that this i.i.d mixture is close to the source distribution.
-To see this, note that this codebook generation process can be alternatively viewed as repeatedly sampling with replacement from an urn containing the elements of $\mathbf{x}$.
-On the other hand, if the $k$ entries of a codeword are sampled without replacement from the entries of $\mathbf{x}$, then the $k$ entries would look as if they are distributed as $p(\mathbf{x})$.
-Thus, the difference between the source distribution and the i.i.d.\ mixture is precisely the difference between sampling with and without replacement.
-This intuition is captured in the following theorem, which quantifies this difference by bounding the KL divergence between the source distribution and the i.i.d.\ mixture induced by the code construction.
+Further, we argue that this i.i.d mixture is close to the distribution of the sources.
+To see this, note that this codeword generation process can be alternatively viewed as repeatedly sampling with replacement from an urn containing the elements of $\mathbf{x}$. { If instead, every subset of $k$ entries in a codeword can all be viewed as if they are generated by sampling without replacement from the entries of $\mathbf{x}$, then the entries of the codeword would be distributed as $p(\mathbf{x})$.
+Thus, the difference between the exchangeable source distribution and the i.i.d.\ mixture codebook distribution is precisely the difference between mixtures of sampling with and without replacement.} This intuition is captured in the following theorem, which quantifies this difference by bounding the KL divergence between the distribution of the sources and the i.i.d.\ mixture induced by the code construction.

 \begin{thm} Let $p(\mathbf{x})$ be an exchangeable distribution.
 Let $q(\mathbf{x})$ be the distribution generated by randomly choosing $k$ distinct entries from the codewords in the urn codebook, then